simongt/connect-four/README.md

 4. Phase 4: Animate Landing Page, Transition Into Game View

 ## Constraints
-My understanding of CSS + JavaScript is still quite fresh.
-Many times, there are weird things happening that aren’t intuitive to debug.
-For example, getting the pieces to drop into the right spot along the column that was clicked on took almost 2 and a half days to figure out!!
+At the time this project was created, my understanding of CSS + JavaScript was still quite fresh.
+I intend to refactor this code with Vanilla JS, and hopefully some type of AI.

 ## Next Steps
+ * refactor with Vanilla JS
+ * implement ai + a menu with option to play 1-1 or 1-ai
  * implement click & hover functionality on preview row
  * implement keyboard functionality to drop pieces
- * implement ai + a menu with option to play 1-1 or 1-ai
  * add button for hint (to suggest a move based on ai)
  * add button for instructions on how to play
  * add button to undo last move(s)